 one should I use?

-I'll be adding more articles to this polymer clay beginner's guide over time.
-Eventually I plan to create a full polymer clay beginner's guide in a video course format.
-The videos will walk you through everything you need to know to get started with polymer clay from start to finish.
-If you think that a course like this would be helpful, please let me know in the comments.
-If there are enough requests I will prioritize it.
+I am in the process of creating a full polymer clay beginner's guide in a video course format.
+The videos walk you through everything you need to know to get started with polymer clay from start to finish.
+Look out for that to be added to the website soon.